The-Pied-Piper/ChessPP/README.md

 The UCI will now make sure that the command is valid before issuing it.

-### Start
+#### Start

-To tell the UCI to start listening for commands we jsut call the start function along with the mode ("engine" or "interface"):
+To tell the UCI to start listening for commands we just call the start function along with the mode ("engine" or "interface"):

 ```c++
 #include <chesspp/uci.hpp>